Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to compassion or kindness, using "milk" metaphorically to symbolize nurturing qualities.
-The phrase doesn’t involve literal milk but represents the emotional nourishment of kindness.
+The idiom doesn’t involve literal milk but represents the emotional nourishment of kindness.

 Origin: